conner-huf/Travlr/README.md

-# CS465-fullstack
+# Travlr
-CS-465 Full Stack Development with MEAN
+Website for Travlr agency built for capstone Computer Science course: CS-465 Full Stack Development I

+Technologies used for this project:
+- Angular
+- MongoDB
+- Express
+- Handlebars
+- HTML
+- CSS
+- Javascript
+- Typescript

 - Angular follows a more elaborate structure and is used for building front-end applications.
 Whereas Express is used for basic server-side functionality and uses a much simpler structure.
 SPA functionality typically can provide a much more positive user experience and can update in real time without needing to reload the whole page.
 However, this usually means that the SPA requires a longer initial load time for the whole application to be downloaded up front.